 - Reduce the heat to medium and add the onion slices.
 Sauté until the onions are tender and the browned bits are deglazed, about 8 minutes.
 Add a little extra wine here to help deglaze if needed.

 - Return the roast to the pan and add the wine, broth, garlic, thyme, rosemary and bay leaf.
 Bring to a simmer, cover, and place in the oven.
 Bake for 1 1/2 hours.

 - Carefully pull the Dutch oven out of the oven and add the carrots and potatoes.
 Cover, then return to the oven and bake for 1 hour.

 - Transfer the roast, potatoes and carrots from the Dutch oven into a bowl and cover with foil to keep warm.

 - Strain the remaining cooking liquid through a mesh sieve into a 2-cup Pyrex measuring glass or use a fat separator.
 Skim off the fat that rises to the top if not using a fat separator.
 The amount you recover will vary but you should have at least a cup.

 - To make the gravy, add the ghee and flour to a small saucepan.
 Whisk until a light roux forms, about 1-2 minutes over medium heat.
 Add some salt and pepper.
 Then add the strained cooking liquid to the roux.
 Whisk until well incorporated.
 Add in about 1 cup of beef broth.
 Whisk until the gravy starts to bubble and thicken, about 5 minutes.
 Adding more beef broth if you want a thinner gravy.
 Add the Worcestershire sauce and more salt and pepper to taste.
 Refrigerate any extra gravy (goes great with leftovers).

-Tip: If you like pot roast potatoes, add more – the original recipe called for 2 lbs – and nix the mashed potatoes.
+If you like pot roast potatoes, add more – the original recipe called for 2 pounds.